-We have developed internal investment guidelines which assist in the oversight of the Portfolio.
-These guidelines are designed to help ensure the Portfolio invests in accordance with its investment objective and timeframe.
+We have developed internal investment guidelines which assist in the oversight of each Strategy.
+These guidelines are designed to help ensure the Strategies invests in accordance with their investment objective and timeframe.

-The guidelines set out the ranges within which the Portfolio will usually (but not always) invest in each authorised asset class, and also address other investment matters such as the ability of the Portfolio to use leverage and the level of liquidity that the Portfolio will target.
+The guidelines set out the ranges within which each Strategy will usually (but not always) invest in each authorised asset class, and also address other investment matters such as the ability of a Strategy to use leverage and the level of liquidity that a Strategy will target.